duartegroup/autodE/doc/examples/molecules.rst

 .. image:: ../common/water_opt_energy.png

-**autodE** provides wrappers around common electronic structure theory packages (ORCA, XTB, NWChem, MOPAC, Gaussian09, Gaussian16) so geometries may be optimised and energies calculated.
+**autodE** provides wrappers around common electronic structure theory packages (ORCA, XTB, NWChem, MOPAC, Gaussian09, Gaussian16, QChem) so geometries may be optimised and energies calculated.

 For example, to optimise the geometry of a water molecule at the XTB level and